Team

 Chebe Polycap is a PhD student at the Faculty of Architecture and Town Planning, Technion-Israel Institute of Technology.
 Chebe holds a Bsc. and Msc. in Geography from the University of Yaounde I and a Professional Master’s Degree in International Cooperation, Humanitarian Action and Sustainable Development from the International Relations Institute of Cameroon (IRIC).
 Chebe has taught Geography in many secondary schools in Yaounde (Cameroon) at the secondary and high school levels for over nine years.
 He has assisted many candidates to succeed their GCE Ordinary and Advanced levels in flying colours over the years.
 As a PhD fellow in the Fair Transport Lab, Chebe’s research is on ‘Road designs and walking patterns in urban areas of the Global South’.
 His critical focus is on how different road designs in urban areas influence walking patterns.
 Continue Reading Chebe Polycap

-Picture of Rasha Bowirrat
+Picture of Avital Arbel

 email: bowirrat.rasha@gmail.com